Ys-sudo/ys-sudo/README.md

 ## 🤖 Welcome to my github profile!

-- ⌨ I am a `coder` from Poland, founder of [hex-to-rgb.com](https://hex-to-rgb.com), working with coding & tech since 2018.
+- ⌨ I am a `coder` from Poland, working in the fields of coding, digital arts and technology.
 - 🛠 Currently working on a `headless e-commerce system` for [Shroom Drinks](https://shop.shroom4you.com).
-- 🔬 The stuff i work with mostly: `JavaScript, React, Node, Gatsby, Python, PHP, GraphQL, SQL, APIs, Wordpress`.
+- 🔬 Mostly using: `JavaScript, PHP, Python, GraphQL, SQL, APIs, Wordpress`.
 - 🔭 Interested in: `Computer vision, creative coding, machine learning, VR & AR, modern web development, SEO, automation, art & science`.

 ### Feel free to ask me any questions!
 📨 [ystudio.x.dev@gmail.com](mailto:ystudio.x.dev@gmail.com)

 ##### Check out my [glitch profile](https://glitch.com/@ys-sudo) for more projects!
-###### Here you will find some of my open-source project as well as information about the stuff I do.
+###### Here you will find some of my open-source project as well as information about the things I do.